esa-tu-darmstadt/spn-compiler/README_SLP.md

   * Contains a graph builder that constructs SLP graphs as described in Porpodas et al. [[1]](https://dl.acm.org/doi/10.1145/3168807).

 * SLPPatternMatch.h
-  * Responsible for selecting the best patterns based on the cost model and the current conversion state
+  * Responsible for selecting the best patterns based on the cost model and the current conversion state.

 * SLPVectorizationPatterns.h
   * The individual patterns that can be applied to superwords and their match and rewrite logic.
-They were designed in a somewhat similar fashion compared to MLIR's pattern rewrite framework
+They were designed in a somewhat similar fashion compared to MLIR's pattern rewrite framework.

 * Util.h
   * Some utility functions, such as _vectorizable(...)_ or _commutative(...)_.